 What Is the South Beach Diet?

-The South Beach diet is a lower-carb, heart-healthy diet created by cardiologist Dr. Arthur Agatston in the 1990s.
+The South Beach Diet is a heart-healthy, low carb diet created by cardiologist Dr. Arthur Agatston in the 1990s.

 He noticed that his patients were able to easily lose weight when following a low-carb, high-fat diet like the Atkins diet, but he wanted to also cut the risk of heart disease by prioritizing complex carbohydrates and unsaturated sources of fat.